Global Societies and Cultures

 300-level

-This degree pathway can lead to a range of careers as global ambassadors in history, society, culture, and more.
+This degree pathway can lead to a range of careers in history, society, and culture.
 Your study experiences will give you the knowledge to work in many industries in Aotearoa and abroad.

 Career pathways could include: